-That’s a good question, and while we have some answers for you, much of what we can do with it is actually still unknown.
-We cannot yet provide nutritional estimates using the tool today - that requires a lot of data we are still gathering and from which we are building the necessary algorthms.
-But we can better understand variation in the spectra so we can calibrate these and future tools faster and cheaper.
+While we have some answers for you, much of what we can do with it is actually still being understood.
+Providing nutritional analysis and estimates requires a tremendous amount of data we are still gathering and from which we are building the necessary algorithms.
+As we do so, we can better understand variation in the spectra so we can calibrate these and future tools faster and cheaper.
 If that doesn’t excite you, then maybe you should wait a year or so to buy one when we have a “consumer-ready” device.
 But if you ARE excited to explore with us, then we would propose the following short list of experiments to start off with:

 - How much spectral variation is there in foods from different sources?